Intercity Express Program History

 However, one year on and in the summer of 2013, closure on the second phase was delayed.
 There was an option of £1.2 billion to be approved to build 30 x 9-car train sets to replace the Intercity 225 fleet on the East Coast Main Line, but it took right until April 2014 before this financial closure was actually given the green light.

-As the program now moves forward into the latter part of 2015, the trains are being built at the Newton Aycliffe plant.
-The Great Western Main Line should get its trains delivered sometime in 2017, and the East Coast Main Line should see the service operating on its network during 2018.
+As the program moved forward into the latter part of 2015, the trains began being built at the Newton Aycliffe plant.
+The Great Western Main Line began running its trains on some routes in October 2017, with the East Coast Main Line planning to see the service operating on its network during 2018.